 - Edit 911 provides experienced book editors to lovingly and skillfully edit your manuscript

-- Pressque and NY Book Editors are friends of IngramSpark who offer special discounts to IngramSpark users.
+- Pressque, NY Book Editors, and Kirkus Editorial are friends of IngramSpark who offer special discounts to IngramSpark users.

-You might be wondering, can an editing tool replace a human proofreader?
+You might be wondering, can an editing tool replace a human proofreader to edit my book?
 In short, no. For example, the words in this sample are correctly spelt individually but are incorrect in context: